Ceci2222/Ceci2222.github.io/_posts/2019-11-12-activeadmin_create-react-app_heroku_netlify_ruby_on_rails_-_part_1.markdown

 ---
 layout: post
-title:      "ActiveAdmin, Create-React-App, Heroku, Netlify, Ruby on Rails - Part 1"
+title:      "Deploying a React App to Netlify with a Rails Backend on Heroku - Part 1"
 date:       2019-11-12 17:23:31 +0000
 permalink:  activeadmin_create-react-app_heroku_netlify_ruby_on_rails_-_part_1
 ---